Elyse Penaluna

-Elyse Penaluna (born 23 April 1988) is an Australian basketball forward.
+Elyse Mary Penaluna (born 23 April 1988) is an Australian basketball forward.
 She has played in the Women's National Basketball League (WNBL) for the Australian Institute of Sport and the Bulleen Boomers, winning a WNBL Championship with that team in 2011/2012.
 She has been a member of Australia women's national basketball team (the Opals), representing the country in its 2012 Olympic qualifying campaign.
 Playing for Australia's Australian U21 Sapphires, she won a silver medal at the FIBA Under-21 World Championship for Women in 2007.

 Personal

 Penaluna was born on 23 April 1988.
 She is 193 cm tall, and in 2007, she lived in Craigieburn, Victoria.
 She was attending the Swinburne University of Technology in 2011.

 Basketball

 Penaluna plays forward.
 She is a "tall".
 In 2007, she averaged 13.6 points per game for the Hume City Broncos in the Big V league despite missing a number of games because of junior national team commitments.
 In 2011, she played for the Dandenong Rangers in the South East Australian Basketball League (SEABL).
 That season, she played as a center.
 In a match against the Hobart Chargers, she scored 29 points and had 6 rebounds in 17 minutes.
 She injured her knee in the grand final against the Knox Raiders with five minutes left in the game, which her team went on to win.
 Penaluna was part of the silver medal-winning Sapphire team at the FIBA Under 21 World Championships in Moscow, Russia, in her debut with the team in 2007 She signed a contract to play basketball in Europe during the 2011/2012 season.